MrPowers/mungingdata/docs/java/sdkman-multiple-versions-java-sbt-scala.md

   - "java"
 ---

+# Managing Multiple Java, SBT, and Scala Versions with SDKMAN

 [SDKMAN](https://sdkman.io/) is an amazing project that makes it easy to manage multiple versions of Java and Scala on a single computer.

 It also provides support for other Java ecosystem projects like Maven, SBT, and Spark.